michaelfalco/SwingCounter/README.md

 ## Overview

 *SwingCounter* is an ongoing research study by *[Tennis Scorecard](https://tennisscorecard.app)*.
 The objective of this study is to collect device motion sensor data during tennis matches.
-Accelerometer and gyroscope data are collected using a custom-built *SwingCounter* study app on Apple Watch.
+Accelerometer and gyroscope data are collected using a custom-built study app on Apple Watch.
 This app utilizes Apple's Core Motion framework to collect motion data.

 The findings of this study are used to train and validate a machine learning model.
 Build 6 of the *SwingCounter* app includes a pre-trained classification model that was trained using the study's pilot data.
 This model analyzes motion data in real time and displays the detected swing count to the user.